okeshawarz/prospectus/draft4.md

 differences across space require more sophisticated explanations than factor endowments and convergent-growth models.

-*This is just a test to see if it shows up*

 Spatiality, in the form of land and land rents, had been central to economic thought since Adam Smith;